Roibos22/ft_transcendence/server/users/README.md

       ],
       "username": [
         "Error message if username is invalid or already taken" ],
-      "email": [
-        "Error message if email is invalid or already in use" ],
       "password": [
         "Error message if password is missing or too weak"